flowsforapex/apex-flowsforapex/docs/behaviourOfBoundaryEventsInSubProcesses.md

 The Reminder Timer is set to fire after 2 days.
 This is a non-interrupting timer.
 When it fires, a reminder is sent to the user on a new subflow.
 If Task B is completed before the boundary timer fires, the timer is terminated.
 If the reminder timer fires, it starts a new subflow with Send Reminder as it's next task; Once the timer has fired, the subflow will continue to exist after the attached parent task (B) has been completed.

 The TimeOut Timer is  set to fire after 5 days.
 This is an interrupting timer.  when it fires, and processing inside sub-process B is terminated.
 The subflows that are running to execute sub-process B are terminated.
 The main subflow (which went from Start -> A -> B) proceeds to Timeout Handler.
 C and D will not be executed.

+### Escalation Events

+Escalation events are used in a subprocess to signal an event or condition outside of the normal, but which is not a process error.
+Escalations can be thrown by both intermediateThrowEvents and endEvents.
+Both of these can throw interrupting and non-interrupting escalation events.